jparneodo/node-training/trainings/training-01-discover/README.md

 ## Objectives

 * Discovering nodejs lifecycle
-* Cross the roadmap with your needs: application, private or public component, ...
+* Cross the roadmap with your needs: application development, private or public component, application management, ...

 ## Related links